aeoncloud/100-Days-of-Code-in-Python/Day 5/README.md

 ## Learning Outcome
 Project 4: "Which character are you?"
 Generator.

-Successfully built a "Who am I?" game with your favorite TV/movie characters.
+Successfully built a "Who am I?" game with your favorite TV/movie characters, with a series of _if/else_ statements which asks a bunch of questions and picks a character for you.